vircadia/vircadia-native-core/BUILD_WIN.md

 This is a stand-alone guide for creating your first High Fidelity build for Windows 64-bit.
 ## Building High Fidelity
-Note: We are now using Visual Studio 2017 and Qt 5.12.3.
+Note: We are now using Visual Studio 2017 or 2019 and Qt 5.12.3.
 If you are upgrading from previous versions, do a clean uninstall of those versions before going through this guide.

 Note: The prerequisites will require about 10 GB of space on your drive.
 You will also need a system with at least 8GB of main memory.

 ### Step 1.
-Visual Studio 2017 & Python
+Visual Studio & Python

-If you don’t have Community or Professional edition of Visual Studio 2017, download [Visual Studio Community 2017](https://www.visualstudio.com/downloads/).
+If you don’t have Community or Professional edition of Visual Studio, download [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/).
+If you have Visual Studio 2017, you are not required to download Visual Studio 2019.

-Leave default components.
+When selecting components, check "Desktop development with C++".
+On the right on the Summary toolbar, select the following components.

+#### If you're installing Visual Studio 2017,

+* Windows 8.1 SDK and UCRT SDK
+* VC++ 2015.3 v14.00 (v140) toolset for desktop

+#### If you're installing Visual Studio 2019,

+* MSVC v141 - VS 2017 C++ x64/x86 build tools
+* MSVC v140 - VS 2015 C++ build tools (v14.00)

-If you do not already have a python development environment installed, also check  "Python Development" in this screen.
+If you do not already have a Python development environment installed, also check "Python Development" in this screen.

-If you already have Visual Studio installed and need to add python, open the "Add or remove programs" control panel and find the "Microsoft Visual Studio Installer".
+If you already have Visual Studio installed and need to add Python, open the "Add or remove programs" control panel and find the "Microsoft Visual Studio Installer".
 Select it and click "Modify".
 In the installer, select "Modify" again, then check "Python Development" and allow the installer to apply the changes.

 ### Step 1a.
 Alternate Python